Monday Forum: August 21, 2017

 - Rabz on Monday Forum: August 21, 2017

-- Rohan on Minimum Wage Laws – bad for workers, bad for business, good for who?
+- Tel on Minimum Wage Laws – bad for workers, bad for business, good for who?

 - test pattern on Monday Forum: August 21, 2017